AppsFlyerSDK/appsflyer-unity-adrevenue-connector/README.md

 *When submitting an issue please specify your AppsFlyer sign-up (account) email , your app ID , production steps, logs, code snippets and any additional relevant information.*

-## ❗ Disclaimer❗

-For now, the adrevenue connector is working with AppsFlyer-unity-plugin up until v6.4.41

 ## Table of content